 If you’ve suffered a broken leg injury as the result of any type of accident, you should contact an injury lawyer as soon as possible.
 You may eligible for broken leg compensation payouts.

 Can I Get Compensation for Pain and Suffering for a Broken Leg Injury in Texas?

-You can get compensation for pain and suffering for a broken leg injury.
+You can get compensation for pain and suffering from a broken leg injury.
 However, compensation for pain and suffering is subjective and may require expert testimony to prove.

 Compensation for pain and suffering is a form of non-economic damages.
 It is compensation for the physical and emotional suffering you have sustained as the result of an accident.
 It’s often based on settlements in prior similar cases.